Maalot Educational Network | Evaluated Learning Experience

 September 2020 - Present.

-Upon successful completion of the course, students will be able to: demonstrate proficiency in listening, reading, comprehension and writing necessary for elementary basic communication in a foreign language.
-Specifically, students will recognize the alphabet, demonstrate an ability to understand the main ideas and information on a variety of familiar topics.
-Students read and understand simple texts of familiar topics, including standard vocabulary and basic syntax; communicate basic ideas and needs orally by using patterned responses and in writing, by writing simple sentences and linking them into a paragraph.
-Grammar is expressed in present and one other timeframe in comprehensible language.
-Students will be able to spell phonetically.
+Upon successful completion of the course, students will be able to: demonstrate proficiency in listening, reading, comprehension and writing necessary for elementary basic communication in a foreign language; recognize the alphabet; demonstrate an ability to understand the main ideas and information on a variety of familiar topics; read and understand simple texts of familiar topics, including standard vocabulary and basic syntax; communicate basic ideas and needs orally by using patterned responses and in writing, by writing simple sentences and linking them into a paragraph; and spell phonetically.

 Students prepare for this proficiency examination using Yiddish language texts focusing on elementary grammar and vocabulary and aural comprehension materials.

 In the lower division baccalaureate/associate degree category, 6 semester hours in Yiddish (3/21).
-NOTE: Only students who receive 6 credits on both the Elementary Yiddish (YID198) and Intermediate Yiddish (YID297) exams may earn more credits on the Advanced Yiddish (YID398) exam.
+NOTE: Only students who receive 6 credits on both the Elementary Yiddish (YID198) and Intermediate Yiddish (YID298) exams may earn up to 4 semester hours on the Advanced Yiddish (YID398) exam.